at1603/Sahayak/README.md

 ![Landing Page](https://github.com/Pro-Abhinav/Sahayak/blob/master/public/assets/img/landingPage.png)

-Our platform enables users to volunteer and help nearby users in need of any emergency assistance or aid.
-Through the website, users can send SOS request to other users in  the radius of 2km.
-Once the SOS request is sent, the nearby users receive the request and they have the choice to either accept the request or reject it depending their personal situation
+Our project "Sahayak" is a community platform that enables users to volunteer and help nearby users in need of any emergency assistance or aid.
+Through the website, users can send SOS request to other users in the specified radius.
+Once the SOS request is sent, the nearby users receive the request and they have the choice to either accept the request or reject it depending on their personal situation

 * How it is different from others?
 Our app will be sending SOS messages not only to nearest police/medical stations, assigned relatives but also to the local people who live near the victim’s house.